Human T-lymphotropic virus 1: Virology

 HTLV-1 is a retrovirus belonging to the family retroviridae and the genus deltaretrovirus.
 It has a positive-sense RNA genome that is reverse transcribed into DNA and then integrated into the cellular DNA.
 Once integrated, HTLV-1 continues to exist only as a provirus which can spread from cell to cell through a viral synapse.
 Few, if any, free virions are produced and there is usually no detectable virus in the blood plasma though the virus is present in genital secretions.
 Like HIV, HTLV-1 predominantly infects CD4+ T cells.

-The viral RNA is packed into the icosahedral capsid which is contained inside the protein inner envelope.
+The viral RNA is packed into the icosahedral capsid inside the proteinaceous inner envelope.
 The lipid outer envelope is of host cell origin but contains viral transmembrane and surface proteins.
-The virion is spherical in shape with a diameter of about 100 nm.
+The virion is spherical with a diameter of about 100 nm.

-Seven HTLV-1 genotypes are recognised—HTLV-1a through HTLV-1g.
-It is estimated that from 10 to 20 million people worldwide are infected; 3–8 million of them are in Africa.
-The most widespread genotype is type A. Types B, D, E, F and G have only been isolated from Central Africa.
-Type C is only present in Asia.
-Simian HTLV-1 genotypes are interspersed in between the human genotypes indicating frequent animal-human and human-animal transmission.
-The only human genotype that does not have a simian relative is A. It is thought that genotypes B, D, E, F and G originated in Africa from closely related STLV about 30,000 years ago, while the Asian genotype C is thought to have originated independently in Indonesia from the simians present there.
-Two subtypes are found in Japan: a transcontinental subgroup and a Japanese subgroup.
+HTLV-1 is genetically classified into seven subtypes, each defined by a unique geographic distribution influenced by population migration.
+The most globally widespread is the cosmopolitan subtype A, which further branches into several subgroups: transcontinental, Japanese, West African, North African, Senegalese, and Afro-Peruvian.
+While subtypes B, D, E, F, and G are localized to distinct regions in Africa, subtype C is predominant in Australia and Oceania.

+HTLV-1 is believed to have originated from the simian T-lymphotropic virus type 1 (STLV-1), a retrovirus prevalent among numerous nonhuman primates in intertropical Africa.
+This theory is supported by the significant genetic diversity of HTLV-1 subtypes in Africa, potentially arising from repeated zoonotic transmissions during human interactions with STLV-1 endemic nonhuman primates.
+This correlation is further reinforced by the observation that individuals bitten by nonhuman primates exhibit HTLV-1 strains with sequences remarkably homologous to the STLV-1 found in local primate species.